magemojo/m2-ce-cron/README.md

 ## Features

 - Enable / Disable running crons
-- Limit the number of simultanious crons jobs being run
+- Limit the number of simultaneous crons jobs being run
 - Suspend cron functions by load average threshold
 - Set the amount of history to retain in the cron_schedule table